phaserjs/phaser/README.md

 * Game.add.renderTexture now has the addToCache parameter.
 If set the texture will be stored in Game.Cache and can be retrieved with Cache.getTexture(key).
 * Game.add.bitmapData now has the addToCache parameter.
 If set the texture will be stored in Game.Cache and can be retrieved with Cache.getBitmapData(key).
 * The InputManager now sets the canvas style cursor to 'inherit' instead of 'default'.
+* World.reset now calls Camera.reset which sends the camera back to 0,0 and un-follows any object it may have been tracking.

 Bug Fixes: